 Camp Balcones has four unique weekly STEM-based themes which incorporate hands-on, project-based activities.
 Your child will explore nature, identify plants and animals, and have fun with unstructured play in a safe environment with new friends and camp instructors.

-Parents may choose to extend to pick up at 6:00 from camp during registration.
+Parents may choose to extend pick up at 6:00 from CAMP ONLY during registration.

 Ages 6 - 12 Please note: Camp is for campers who have COMPLETED Kindergarten.

 Middle School Camp is for campers who have completed 5th grade and are entering 6-9th grade in the fall.

 Please remember to choose and pay for your annual membership.
 It is paid just once per person for the year.
 If you forget to add it during checkout and registration it will be added to your order.

 It is the first item in the list when you add weeks and transportation etc. The membership is 25.00 per year.

 A bus will depart from Bowie High School, Maplewood Elementary School and the Northwest Recreation Center.

 Please note the vans must depart each location on time.